 This ONR-sponsored Multidisciplinary University Research Initiative (MURI), which is led from CSM, is collaborative with Caltech and the University of Maryland.
-Currently in its fourth year, the project focuses on the fundamental physics and chemistry of direct electrochemical oxidation processes in solid-oxide fuel cells.
+This 5-year program focuses on the fundamental physics and chemistry of direct electrochemical oxidation processes in solid-oxide fuel cells.
 The team is comprised of nine principal investigators:

 Caltech: David G. Goodwin, Sossina Haile, and William Goddard, III